AlexJReid/blog/content/posts/tinyblok/index.md

 ## Shared kernel, two backends

+Monoblok interprets the DSL, tinyblok uses codegen to keep things as light as possible.

 The thing that makes the two-implementation story tolerable is that the ops themselves aren't duplicated. `deadband`, `moving-avg`, `rising-edge`, `throttle`, and friends live in a small kernel that both monoblok and tinyblok call into.
 Monoblok walks the parsed tree at runtime and calls the kernel; tinyblok's codegen emits straight-line Zig that calls the same kernel.
 The DSL has one implementation of what each op _means_; the two backends just differ on how they get there.

 This keeps the cost of new ops bearable.
 Adding one is: write the op in the shared kernel, teach the runtime walker to dispatch to it (monoblok), teach the codegen to emit a call to it (tinyblok).
 Two light touches, not two parallel implementations to keep in sync.